mhkfchun/mhkfchun.github.io/essays/stupid-is-as-stupid-does.md

 This is where asking questions smartly and succinctly comes in.
 There's a lot to think about when asking a good question.

-..*Does it get your point across?
+* Does it get your point across?
-..*Have you explained everything required to answer your question?
+* Have you explained everything required to answer your question?
-..*Have you done everything you can to get an answer yourself?
+* Have you done everything you can to get an answer yourself?
-..*Is your question easy to understand?
+* Is your question easy to understand?

 Using Stack Overflow as an example, we can look at questions that embody both the good and the bad.